2017 Rinnai 250

 The 2017 Rinnai 250 was the second stock car race of the 2017 NASCAR Xfinity Series season, and the 26th iteration of the event.
 The race was held on Saturday, March 4, 2017, in Hampton, Georgia at Atlanta Motor Speedway, a 1.54 miles (2.48 km) permanent asphalt quad-oval intermediate speedway.
 The race took the scheduled 163 laps to complete.
 At race's end, Kyle Busch, driving for Joe Gibbs Racing, would pull away with the lead at the end of the race to win his 87th career NASCAR Xfinity Series win and his first of the season.
 To fill out the podium, Brad Keselowski of Team Penske and Kyle Larson of Chip Ganassi Racing would finish second and third, respectively.

-Background

-The layout of Atlanta Motor Speedway, the venue where the race was held.

-Atlanta Motor Speedway (formerly Atlanta International Raceway) is a track in Hampton, Georgia, 20 miles (32 km) south of Atlanta.
-It is a 1.54-mile (2.48 km) quad-oval track with a seating capacity of 111,000.
-It opened in 1960 as a 1.5-mile (2.4 km) standard oval.
-In 1994, 46 condominiums were built over the northeastern side of the track.
-In 1997, to standardize the track with Speedway Motorsports' other two 1.5-mile (2.4 km) ovals, the entire track was almost completely rebuilt.
-The frontstretch and backstretch were swapped, and the configuration of the track was changed from oval to quad-oval.
-The project made the track one of the fastest on the NASCAR circuit.